-CRA International, Inc. (the "Company," or "CRA"), is a worldwide leading economic, financial, and management consulting services firm that applies advanced analytic techniques and in-depth industry knowledge to complex engagements for a broad range of clients.
+CRA International, Inc. (the "Company," or "CRA"), is a worldwide leading consulting services firm that applies advanced analytic techniques and in-depth industry knowledge to complex engagements for a broad range of clients.
 CRA offers services in two broad areas: litigation, regulatory, and financial consulting and management consulting.
 CRA operates in one business segment, which is consulting services.
-As of September 1, 2009, CRA operates its business under its registered trade name, Charles River Associates.
+CRA operates its business under its registered trade name, Charles River Associates.